 We set up our yard sale in our finished basement that had a door accessible from the outside.
 Having no parking space in front of our house, we were concerned that this would detract potential lookers and buyers.
 We forged ahead anyway!
 Jeff listed our one day event on craigslist.org

 We also purchased signage as suggested from Chris, the yard sale queen, and placed them in strategic locations at the ends of our street and in front of the house.
 The purchase price was quite reasonable and the signs arrived in a timely manner.
 We even had a shelf with FREE ITEMS and some garden items that we advertised as FREE placed outside of the entry door.
 For kids I wrapped up some fun items from the dollar store, candy and school supplies I had previously purchased for my school.
 This is what I learned:

 - Books, even children’s books, are not big sellers

 - The same can be said of music CDs and DVDs

-- End tables and display tables and furniture were very popular
+- End tables and display tables and furniture are very popular

 VVA will pick up more than clothing.
 We also donated household items, chairs, shelving, decorations, jewelry, holiday decorations, gardening equipment and framed prints.

 Everything we just could not part with we stored in an empty bedroom in our finished basement.
-Meanwhile, I sent saved memorabilia home with my sons when they came in for a visit and shipped children’s books from my vast collection to Jeff’s grandchildren.
+Meanwhile, I sent saved memorabilia home with my sons when they came in for a visit and shipped children’s books from my vast collection to our grandchildren in Colorado.
 We went through our clothes’ closets and drawers and parted with outfits we were just saving for a someday special occasion, like losing weight or a formal event!
 We still needed clothes to wear to work and cold weather outerwear and accessories.